Skip navigation

 Beth Surmont of 360 Live Media moderated the session at ASAE with strong command, maintaining the time limits and guiding audience interaction within each topic segment, which made the session as productive as possible.

-Unique Interactive Session Style Delivers Useful Perspectives, Ideas
+A Unique Interactive Session that Delivers

 To start, moderator Beth Surmont, CMP, CAE, vice president of strategy and design for 360 Live Media, introduced a three-person panel of planning veterans.
 She then engaged each expert on a topic related to association events for exactly two minutes.
 After those six minutes were up, Surmont asked attendees, who were seated at eight-person rounds, to find a partner to discuss their biggest pain points on that topic and to brainstorm possible solutions.
 After five minutes, attendees found another partner and did it again.